 Staging is a way of describing where the cancer is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the cancer’s stage, so staging may not be complete until all of the tests are finished.

 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis, which is the chance of recovery.

 There are different stage descriptions for different types of cancer.

 TNM staging system

 One tool that doctors use to describe the stage is the TNM system.
 Doctors use the results from diagnostic tests and scans to answer these questions:

 The results are combined to determine the stage of cancer for each person.
-There are five stages of anal cancer: stage 0 (zero) and stages I through IV (one through four).
+There are 5 stages of anal cancer: stage 0 (zero) and stages I through IV (1 through 4).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for anal cancer:

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the size and location of the tumor.
 Some stages are also divided into smaller groups that help describe the tumor in even more detail.
 Specific tumor stage information is listed below: